jiesutd/YEDDA/README.md

 3. Selected the annotated text, such as "[@美国＃Location\*]", then press `q`, the annotated text will be recoverd to unannotate format (i.e. "美国").
 4. Change label directly, such as select "[@美国＃Location\*]", then press `x`, the annotated text will change to new label mapped with shortcut `x` (e.g. "[@美国#Organization\*]").
 5. In the command entry, just type `Enter` without any command, the cursor in text will move to the head of next line.
 (You can monitor this through "Cursor").
-6. The "Cursor" shows the current cursor position in text widget, with `row` and `col` represent the row and column number respectively.
+6. The "Cursor" shows the current cursor position in text widget, with `row` and `col` represent the row and column number, respectively.
 7. `Export` button will export the ***".ann"*** file as a identity name with ***".anns"*** in the same directory.
 The exported file list the content in sequence format.

 Updating...
 ====
-* 2017-Apr-20, (V 0.5): change entity label more directly; optimize cursor figure.
+* 2017-Apr-20, (V 0.5.1): change entity label more directly; optimize cursor figure.
 * 2017-Apr-19, (V 0.5): update entity represent as [@Entity#Type*]; support change label directly; fix some bugs.
 * 2017-Apr-15, (V 0.4): update example and readme.
 * 2017-Apr-13, (V 0.4): modify color; support setting color single line or whole file (may be slow in large file) (`self.colorAllChunk`).